es-progress/zephyr/README.md

 ## Note

 **DISCLAIMER**:
 Ubuntu is a registered trademark owned by Canonical.
-ESubuntu is NOT affiliated with, endorsed or sponsored by Canonical in any ways.
+Zephyr is NOT affiliated with, endorsed or sponsored by Canonical in any ways.